Fermenting Is The Easiest, Cheapest Way To Heal Your Gut Daily. Here's The Beginner's Guide

 Support the endocrine system.

-The GI tract (mouth to, you know, end) is the largest endocrine organ in the body, controlling emotion, metabolism, and immune response.
-The thyroid has been the trendy endocrine star of 2017, but the GI system has more than triple the mood-stabilizing, weight-management, and cold-fighting control.
+The GI tract is the largest endocrine organ in the body, controlling emotion, metabolism, and immune response.
+While the thyroid has had its moment in the endocrine spotlight, the GI system has more than triple the mood-stabilizing, weight-management, and cold-fighting control.

 Help with nutrient absorption.

 With the help of ferments, your digested nutrients are transformed into their most bioavailable form.
 Bioavailable nutrients are quickly and easily used by the body for all of its many functions.
-Calcium bioavailability is greatly enhanced with the presence of acid from the lactobassilic bacteria found in ferments, a hugely important micronutrient for young women to maintain healthy bone density.
+Calcium bioavailability is greatly enhanced with the presence of acid from the lactobacillus bacteria found in ferments, a hugely important micronutrient for young women to maintain healthy bone density.

 Make your skin glow.

-The process of fermentation also synthesizes beauty-boosting nutrients including vitamin B12, folic acid, and biotin for shiny hair and glowy skin.
+The process of fermentation also synthesizes beauty-boosting nutrients including vitamin B12, folic acid, and biotin for shiny hair and glowing skin.

-Are you intrigued by the body benefits of ferments?
-Thinking that you might want to try out this practice for yourself?
-I’m going to give you the DL on the process.
+Thinking you might want to try out this practice for yourself?
 Home fermenting is super cheap and relatively easy with a touch of patience.
-The most trustworthy way to reap this laundry list of benefits is to simply make fermented foods and eat a little every day.
+The easiest way to reap this long list of benefits is to simply make fermented foods and eat a little every day.

 How to ferment just about anything: